New Covid-19 cases remain in single digits for third straight day in Taiwan

 The number of Covid-19 deaths has risen to 814 - all but 12 recorded since May 15, according to data from Taiwan's Central Epidemic Command Centre (CECC).

-The authorities lifted a Level 3 Covid-19 alert from July 27 after locally transmitted cases dropped under 100 a day.
+The authorities lifted a level three Covid-19 alert from July 27 after locally transmitted cases dropped below 100 a day.

-Level 3 banned people from dining in and using recreational spaces, including gyms, movie theatres, karaoke joints, nature parks and more.
+The level three restrictions banned people from dining in and using recreational spaces, including gyms, movie theatres, karaoke joints and nature parks.

-The island has returned to Level 2 status on the four-tier measure.
-People are allowed to dine-in once again, but must remain socially distanced while doing so, and must wear masks once they leave their homes.
-The cap on the number of people gathering has been raised from fewer than five indoors and 10 outdoors to 50 indoors and 100 outdoors.
+The island has returned to level two status on its four-tier measure.
+People are allowed to dine out once again, but must remain socially distanced while doing so, and must wear masks once they leave their homes.
+The cap on the number of people allowed to gather in a group has been raised from five indoors and 10 outdoors to 50 indoors and 100 outdoors.

-The CECC announced on Monday that Level 2 will be in place until at least Aug 23, before the health authorities reach a consensus on whether additional Covid-19 restrictions can be lifted.
+The CECC announced on Monday that level two will be in place until at least Aug 23, before the health authorities reach a consensus on whether additional Covid-19 restrictions can be lifted.

-Under Level 2, national parks, outdoor recreational areas and swimming pools reopened on Tuesday, after being closed since May 19.
+Under level two, national parks, outdoor recreational areas and swimming pools reopened yesterday, after being closed since May 19.

 On Aug 5, Singapore's Ministry of Health announced that travellers to Singapore from Taiwan will not have to go through quarantine if they test negative for Covid-19 upon their arrival.
 They must have been in Taiwan for at least 21 days before travelling to Singapore.